How to Get a Certificate of Destruction

 4. Disposal and Documentation

 The disposal company will safely collect and transport your hazardous waste to the designated disposal facility.
-The facility will then destroy the waste according to regulations using methods like incineration, chemical treatment or recycling.
+The facility will then manage the waste according to regulations using methods like incineration, chemical treatment or recycling.
 Once the disposal process is complete, the disposal company will issue you a Certificate of Destruction.
 This document verifies that your waste was destroyed according to regulations and includes details like the type and amount of waste, the disposal method used and the facility that handled it.

 Carefully review the COD to ensure all information is accurate.
 Keep all CODs for your records — they demonstrate responsible waste management practices and serve as essential documentation for audits or potential legal issues.